 TikTok Success Factors

-This app wasn’t the first to use the short video format, nor is it the only one.
+It wasn’t the first to use the short video app format, nor is it the only one.
 Before TikTok broke through, there was Vine, which used essentially the same business model.
 Likee, Chingari, Byte, and Triller focus on short videos too, while Instagram and Snapchat also allow such content.

 So why has TikTok become so popular?